pujithamedasani/SQL-Developer-Internship-Task-5/README.md

 - `right_join` : Queries and description of **RIGHT JOIN**
 - `full_outer_join` : Queries and description of **FULL OUTER JOIN**
 - `output for task5_joins.png` : Output screenshot of task5_joins.sql
+- `joins_types` : Description for types of joins and query

 ## Tables Used
 - Members